 What Value Does a Shed Offer?

 Whether your property already has a storage shed or you’re considering adding one, here are some factors you should remember.
-According to appraisal experts, sheds do not add very much to a property’s value.
+According to appraisal experts, sheds do not add much to a property’s value.
 The benefits of having a shed come from somewhere else.
-This is especially crucial to understand if you are thinking about building or installing a shed on a rental property that doesn’t already have one.
+This is especially crucial to understand if you are considering building or installing a shed on a rental property that doesn’t already have one.
 Even though a basic shed can be relatively affordable, there is an investment cost to consider.